 Penalty points for seatbelt offences are long overdue

-Road safety and breakdown organisation GEM Motoring Assist is calling on the Government to increase the penalty for drivers and passengers who do not wear a seatbelt on journeys.
+GEM Motoring Assist is calling on the Government to bring the law into line with Northern Ireland, and increase the penalty for drivers and passengers who do not wear a seatbelt on journeys.

 “Seatbelts reduce the risk of death by 45 per cent for drivers and front seat occupants.
 They also reduce the risk of serious injury by 50 per cent.